RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_questions.md

 # Question 2.1

+**Create a program that receives an image and two points P1 and P2 that forms a rectangle as input and as result transform the rectangle to negative.**

-The image used as input in both programs is
+The image used as input in both programs is.

 <br />
 <div style="text-align:center;">